secoda/gitbook/integrations/data-visualization-tools/redash/README.md

 ---
-description: This page walks through the Secoda and Redash integration that Secoda supports
+description: An overview of the Redash integration with Secoda
 ---

 # Redash